Select therapeutic use:

 Hypersensitivity to eslicarbazepine.

-Dizziness, somnolence, diplopia, fatigue, nausea, vomiting, ataxia, tremor, abnormal vision or gait, abdominal pain, dyspepsia, nystagmus, rash (may be serious, eg, Stevens-Johnson syndrome, toxic epidermal necrolysis), headache, cognitive/neuropsychiatric reactions, hyponatremia; rare: pancytopenia, agranulocytosis, leukopenia (discontinue if occurs), DRESS, multi-organ hypersensitivity; also: patients <4yrs: infections and infestations.
+Dizziness, somnolence, diplopia, fatigue, nausea, vomiting, ataxia, abnormal vision or gait, headache, nystagmus, tremor; rash (may be serious, eg, Stevens-Johnson syndrome, toxic epidermal necrolysis), cognitive/neuropsychiatric reactions (monitor), hyponatremia; rare: pancytopenia, agranulocytosis, leukopenia (discontinue if occurs), DRESS; also: patients <4yrs: infections and infestations.

 To enroll in the North American Antiepileptic Drug Pregnancy Registry call (888) 233-2334.